rsyslog/rsyslog/source/index.rst

 syslog/tcp transport, fine grain output format control, high precision timestamps, queued operations and the ability to filter on any message part.

-Rsyslog supports the original syslog.conf configuration formatting in it's rsyslog.conf config file.
-This should help with getting an environment started quickly.
-To use the more advanced features, you need to learn a bit about rsyslog's new features.

 Manual
 ------
 .. toctree::